-The Company will hold its AGM on 25 April 2024.
-My fellow directors and I are keen to meet with shareholders, and we encourage shareholders to come to the meeting.
-May I remind shareholders, whether or not they are able to attend the AGM in person, that you are welcome, at any time, to submit any questions you may have for the Board at smithsonchairman@fundsmith.co.uk.
+The Company will hold its AGM on 23 April 2025.
+The notice of the Annual General Meeting will be posted to shareholders along with this Annual Report and a copy will also be made available on the Company's website at www.smithson.co.uk.
+My fellow Directors and I are keen to meet with shareholders, and we encourage shareholders to come to the meeting and to stay for the light lunch which is to be held afterwards.
+Shareholders are reminded that, whether or not they are able to attend the AGM in person, they are welcome, to submit any questions they may have for the Board, at any time, by emailing smithsonchairman@fundsmith.co.uk.
 Please submit proxy votes in respect of the resolutions to be proposed at the AGM, irrespective of whether you intend to attend the AGM.

 Simon Barnard, the Company's portfolio manager, will give a presentation at the AGM which will be recorded and made available on the Company's website after the meeting.
 Simon and members of his team will also be able to answer questions from shareholders at the AGM.
-A light lunch will be provided after the meeting.